 I was looking forward to taste this navy rum.

-I know at least five other navy rums, but none with Caroni in the blend.
+I know at least ten other navy rums, but none with Caroni in the blend.

 After 1h in the glas the nose is dominated by Jamaica (WP) flavors with Caroni notes and dry fruits.
-The Caroni flavors reminds me of Bristol Caroni 10y (they are not that dirty because it got sherry finish).
-I get the WP notes first (orange, apple/prune), after that I get demerara notes like honey with molasses and on top of it is some Caroni (leather, some tar, black currant).
+The Caroni flavors reminds me of Bristol Caroni 10y VSOC (it's not that dirty because it has a sherry finish).
+I get the WP notes first (orange, apple), after that I get demerara notes like honey with molasses and on top of it is some Caroni (leather, some tar, black currant).
 Great nose indeed, everything is there.

-In the initial taste I get Caroni aromas first, they are very dominant.
-Then WP fruity notes and some Demerara honey with molasses.
+In the initial taste I get Caroni aromas first, they are very dominant (leather, tar).
+Then slightly WP fruity notes and some Demerara honey with molasses.
 After that you get immediately the bitter wood on your palet.
 I think the Caroni cask was very active.

-In the middle I get some orange zest with anise (the bitterness from the tannins is still there, thats why I can't get more aromas).
+In the middle I get some orange zest, leather, tar and aok (the bitterness from the tannins is still there, thats why I can't get more aromas).
 If you want a better representation of such a blend try the Le Gust Demerara 2002.
-That shows how the Demerara should be represented in the middle taste.

-The finish start spicy and you get a strong medical note (like Trinidad rum), followed by orange peels, wood and some Caroni notes.
+The finish start spicy and you get a strong medical note (like Trinidad rum), followed by dry orange peels, wood and again Caroni aromas.

-Conclusion: the nose became much better.
+Conclusion: the nose is very good.
 The initial taste is dominated by tannins from the wood.

 This disturbs the balance and does not allow the aromas to be enjoyed.
-Caroni is not that dominant anymore, but these rum is not as beautiful as the tiger shark.
-Still 88 point is appropriate.
+Caroni is very dominant in this blend.

-Taste: WP (orange, anise), honey, molasses, wood with tannins,
+Taste: WP (orange, apple), honey, molasses, wood with tannins,

-Middle: orange peels, dry mouth feel, anise, tannins
+Middle: orange peels, dry mouth feel, leather tar, tannins

-Finish: spice, medicine, orange peels, wood, some tar
+Finish: spice, medicine, orange peels, wood, some tar, leather

 Aftertaste: WP fruits, mint, leather (tasty), black currant/tar